A Cross-Cultural Guide to European Wedding Traditions

 This cultural addition to the wedding ceremony is a break from tradition and sees the bride and groom walk side-by-side down the aisle rather than with their fathers.
 It symbolizes the journey that the couple will have in marriage.

 Belgium is famous for its fascinating culture, with two linguistic groups (Dutch and French) along with some German speakers.
-The many wedding traditions from Belgium come from its famous cultural history
+The many wedding traditions from Belgium come from its famous cultural history and influence from their neighbours.

 In this tradition, the bride walks into her wedding ceremony with two flowers- one for her mother and one for her spouse’s mother after the vows.
 After she gives a flower to both of them during the vows it symbolizes that the bride welcomes her acceptance into her new family.